OfficeDev/Microsoft-Teams-Samples/samples/app-task-module/nodejs/README.md

   * Adaptive card chaining &mdash; showing multiple adaptive cards in a sequence &mdash; is implemented using the `data.taskResponse` property on an Adaptive card `Action.Submit` button.
 With _Adaptive Card - Single_, the card is rendered with `data.taskResponse` set to "message" (show a message to the user); for _Adaptive Card - Sequence_, the same Adaptive card is rendered with `data.taskResponse` set to "continue" (show another Adaptive card).
 This is the only difference between `fetchTemplates.adaptivecard1` and `fetchTemplates.adaptivecard2`.
 The second Adaptive card (`cardTemplates.acSubmitResponse` in [CardTemplates.ts](src/dialogs/CardTemplates.ts)) in the sequence just shows the JSON submitted in the first; its `data.taskResponse` is set to "final".
 The logic for handling the various values of `data.taskResponse` is in [TeamsBot.ts](src/TeamsBot.ts).
 The `taskResponse` values form a simple "protocol" for responding to the different ways to respond to `task/submit` messages: do nothing (complete), show a message to the user, load a subsequent adaptive card in a sequence, or load the final adaptive card in a sequence.
 * To avoid hardcoding an `appId` in [customform.pug](src/views/customform.pug), the `appId` is passed in at Pug template rendering time by [tabs.ts, the TypeScript  which implements the tab routes](src/tabs.ts).
 * Theming and simple keyboard handling for the Esc key are supported.

-5. Setup Manifest for Teams
-- __*This step is specific to Teams.*__
-    - **Edit** the `manifest.json` contained in the ./src folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
-    - **Edit** the `manifest.json` for `validDomains` and replace `{{domain-name}}` with base Url of your domain.
-E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
-    - **Zip** up the contents of the `src` opy that file and paste someother folder then zip `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)

-- Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
-   - Go to Microsoft Teams.
-From the lower left corner, select Apps
-   - From the lower left corner, choose Upload a custom App
-   - Go to your project directory, the ./src folder, copy that file and paste someother folder then zip, and choose Open.
-   - Select Add in the pop-up dialog box.
-Your app is uploaded to Teams.

 ## Bonus features